Frequently Asked Questions

 >>> Does it make any sense to have a non-religious wedding ceremony or funeral service?

 Yes it makes sense.
 From the very beginning, social rites have been linked to spirituality and community.
 Whether religious or secular, a ceremony always has to do with the meaning of life and a sense of community.
 With non-religious ceremonies, the only thing that is missing is the institution.
-I am a secular celebrant and I create ceremonies for people who do not wish to - or who cannot - have them within a religious institution.
+I am a secular celebrant and I create ceremonies for people who do not wish to - or who cannot - organise theirs within a religious institution.
 Everyone lives by their own values and principles.
 Everyone is looking for a meaning to their existence.
 Also, everyone interacts with their own network of relatives, friends and colleagues.

 >>> Aren't rituals supposed to be traditional?